 Historically, light coloured malts were dried by the sun, or in a warm room.
 The dark malts, however, needed to be cooked over a wood or coal fuelled fire..
 The smokiness from the fire would transfer to the resulting beer.
 Finally, in 1817, Daniel Wheeler patented the drum roaster, and the malt became cleaner, aiding in the growth of the porters and stouts we know today.
 Currently, hot air is used to make the malt free of secondary flavours, but rauchmalt (smoke malt) has become a sought after ingredient needed to create smoked beer.
 Bamberg, Germany is still ground zero for this style, but craft breweries world-wide have caught on to this unique beer.

 Malted rye has become an increasing popular ingredient as exemplified by the growing number of rye beers available.
 Rye provides a sharp bitterness that cannot be replicated by hops.
 Typically, in Germany, 50-60% of the grain bill will be rye to be called a roggenbier (rye beer).
 Other popular malted grains are rice (especially in the Orient), oats and sorghum, which is commonly used in gluten-free beer.

-So the malt becomes the fundamental basis of beer.
+There is also another family of grains in beer recipes that do not go through the malting process, not surprisingly named the unmalted variety.
+Roasted barley is a classic in stouts, giving it its coffee flavour with less harshness than Black Patent malt.
+Unmalted wheat and rye will also show up in various beer styles, imparting different flavours than their malted versions do, so, the malt becomes the fundamental basis of beer.
 It provides the sugars needed to make alcohol, the colour and a wide range of flavours.
 Depending on malt variety, it can be subdued, providing very little flavour in light lagers, or it can give vanilla, toffee or caramel notes to amber ales.
 It also supplies the nutty flavour to brown beers, and the chocolate and coffee taste in dark beers.
-When a burnt toast bitterness is needed, malt can supply that to.
+When a burnt toast bitterness is needed, malt can supply that, too.

 The next part of this series, we will look at hops, the yin to malt’s yang.
 This little flower has become the favourite ingredient of today’s craft beer movement, so we will explain exactly what it is and why it has become so beloved.